programming-dot-dev/p.d-legal/PRIVACY-POLICY.md

 Last Updated
-On: February 3rd, 2024
+On: February 10, 2024
-By: Ategon
+By: recursive_recursion

-All Authors: recursive_recursion, Ategon
+All Authors: Ategon, recursive_recursion

 # Privacy Policy